-Specialist career support for TAFE students with disability
+Specialist employment support for TAFE students with disability

 The TSEP project aims to meet with as many TAFE students with disability as possible to identify and address the systemic blocks and barriers to employment, whilst simultaneously providing a specialist employment support for short term impact.

-For more details or to get involved, contact us via the contact form below.
+For more details or to get involved contact us via the contact us section.